FCLAY1977/Fanatsy-Ballers/README.md

 # Fantasy-Ballers
 Code Louisville Software Dev2 Proj

 This is my project for the May Software Development Level 2 cohort.
-It is Fantasy Football Team MVC/ASP.
+It is a Fantasy Football Team MVC/ASP.
 Net project that allows you to create a personalized roster of your favorite NFL players that can displayed in a list for comparison.

 The special instruction/system requirements are as follows: